yakavos/anonymizer-mysql/README.md

 }
 ```

-You need to configure the database connections. "source_db" referred to the original database to anonymize. "target_db" referred to the anonymized clone of the "source_db".
-Be care, in this process, the "target_db" database is going to be destroyed.
+You need to configure the database connections. "source_db" referred to the original database to anonymize. "target_db" refers to the anonymized clone of the "source_db".
+Be careful, in this process, the "target_db" database is going to be destroyed where the -f (--force) flag is used.

 You need to configure rules to apply to a field of one table.

 The "apply" JSON attribute indicates the MySQL function to execute, here your anonymizer function for this field.
-For example, use "substring(md5(name),1,8)" for anonymize the field called name.
+For example, use "substring(md5(name),1,8)" for anonymizing the field called name.

 For conditional queries use the JSON attribute "where".